How does Iowa termination law and at-will exceptions work?

 Double wages plus attorney’s fees

-Wilfully withhold $5,000 in final wages from an Iowa employee.
-After a written demand and a 7-day cure window, the employee can claim $5,000 unpaid plus $5,000 liquidated damages, plus reasonable attorney’s fees and costs. $10,000 statutory exposure before the first legal invoice arrives.
+Intentionally withhold $5,000 in final wages from an Iowa employee.
+Liquidated damages accrue at 5% of the unpaid wages per day (the first 7 days after the missed payday are excluded), capped at 100%.
+Reach the cap and the employee can claim $5,000 unpaid plus $5,000 liquidated damages, plus reasonable attorney’s fees and costs. $10,000 statutory exposure before the first legal invoice arrives.

 plus fees